b14ckky/b14cky.vercel.app/src/content/posts/TLS Handshake Explained/TLS Handshake.md

 ### Key Exchange

-1. First, We need to generate ==seed value (Secret key for HMAC, Secret key for Symmetric Encryption)==
+1. First, We need to generate `seed value (Secret key for HMAC, Secret key for Symmetric Encryption)`

 >[!note]
 >From this seed value any number of keys can be generate in future for both parties so key exchange is one time process.